(first posted in 2007. Yesterday we shared our first-car fantasies. Today it’s reality time.)

 Ironically, when I was AWOL from school, I was often “studying” at the downtown Baltimore public library where I immersed myself in the institution’s substantial automotive section.
 Exhausting that, I found hundreds of old Popular Mechanics magazines with exotic automotive inventions and car reviews going back to the forties (“Floyd Clymer wrings out the all new 1949 Ford”).
 It sure beat sitting through grammar class with “Chucky-Frank” (Sister Charles Francis).

 But it wasn’t nearly enough to satisfy my automotive cravings.
 It had been three years since I’d last driven tractors and the chore scooter on Iowa farmland and gravel roads.
 My withdrawal symptoms had never abated.
-One crisp fall day, it happened.
+One crisp fall October day in 1968, it happened.
 I was fifteen.
 My parents were gone for the day in Pop’s Dart, and I succumbed to the need for speed.

 I took the spare keys to the Coronet, got in, backed her out in the tight turn from the perpendicular basement-level garage, and face to the street, hesitated for a brief moment, dropped the chrome lever into Drive, and didn’t stop at the end of the driveway.
 I drove through the neighborhood and headed out Charles Street.
 When I hit the 695 Beltway intersection, I couldn’t resist and just went for it.
 The only problem was a nervous twitch in my right leg approaching 60mph.
 But it smoothed right out at around 70.